ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

     - *Input*:
       -auth_session_id - AuthSession used to identify users.
 The AuthSession needs to be authenticated for this call to be a success.
-      - old_auth_factor_label - The label that will be used to identify an AuthFactor to update.
+      - auth_factor_label - The label that will be used to identify an AuthFactor to update.
       - auth_factor - AuthFactor information about the new factor that will replace the existing.